calaldees/KaraKara/docs/for-admins.md

   * Browser full-screen on the laptop screen, logged in as admin with "Booth mode" enabled
   * Player full-screen on the TV
 * Microphone(s) plugged into a karaoke speaker
+  * eg [Link](https://www.amazon.co.uk/JYX-Portable-Wireless-Microphones-Bluetooth-Black/dp/B0D5D6G7LQ) - I haven't used this one, just giving it as an example of the type of device I mean, if anybody knows audio equipment and can vouch for a good model please let us know
 * Alternatively, microphone(s) plugged into a HDMI-mixer to use the TV's speakers
+  * eg [Link](https://www.amazon.co.uk/Portable-Karaoke-Microphone-Wireless-Amplifier/dp/B07GRKXKC3) - This got used to run MinamiCon's booth room -- laptop and microphones both connected to the mixer, mixer connected to the TV

 ## Event Setup